1 Cheyney Street

 The junction of Hay Street and Cheyney Street is generally called The Cross and this house took the same name.
 At some point a lean-to was built on the east end of the house and this became a shoemaker’s workshop, occupied notably by Sid Ball in the first half of the 20th Century.

-The Enclosure and Tithe Maps below depict well the origins of the plot and its division.
+The Enclosure and Tithe Maps below illustrate well the origins of the plot and its division.
+The later large scale Ordnance Survey maps show how the plot developed with its new house and the newly located smithy.

 The plot outlined in green is what evolved into Nos 1 & 3 Cheyney Street.
 This is an ancient residential plot, which would have been around half an acre.
 Originally, it probably stretched back to include part of the land outlined in yellow (the part directly behind).
 The complete yellow plot became Nos 12 & 14 Hay Street.
 There are three buildings shown on the green plot, of which the front two are almost certainly cottages and the one in the bottom right corner of the plot depicts No 3 Cheyney Street.